zhengying-liu/info232/TP3/README.md

 * **Download the starting kit:**

-GROUP LEADER:  Go to [your competitions](http://saclay.chalearn.org/) on Codalab (e.g. group DOCTOR goes to competition HADACA).
-Go to the "Participate" tab, click on "Files".
+GROUP LEADER:  Go to [your competitions](http://saclay.chalearn.org/) on Codalab (e.g. group DOCTOR goes to competition HADACA). **ATTENTION:** Le groupes AREAL et PERSODATA doivent choisir la version "PREPROCESSED".
+Then go to the "Participate" tab, click on "Files".
 Download the starting kit by clicking on "Starking kit".

 On your local computer, create a directory for your project